utoni/nDPId/examples/README.md

 This way you should get 9 different classification classes.
 You may notice that some classes e.g. TLS protocol classifications may have a higher false-negative rate.
 Unfortunately, I can not provide any datasets due to some privacy concerns.

-But you can use a [pre-trained model](https://drive.google.com/file/d/1KEwbP-Gx7KJr54wNoa63I56VI4USCAPL/view?usp=sharing) with `--load-model` and the aformentioned parameters.
+But you can use a [pre-trained model](https://drive.google.com/file/d/1KEwbP-Gx7KJr54wNoa63I56VI4USCAPL/view?usp=sharing) with `--load-model`.

 ## py-flow-dashboard